Ayoka Lee: College career

 Lee redshirted her first season at Kansas State to rehabilitate from her torn ACL and was a part of the practice squad.
 On January 25, 2020, she recorded 23 points, 20 rebounds and five blocks in a 92–74 win against Oklahoma, the first 20-point, 20-rebound game in program history.
 On February 16, she matched her season-high of 24 points while recording 13 rebounds, four blocks and three steals in an 87–85 win against Oklahoma.
 As a freshman, Lee averaged 15.7 points, 11.4 rebounds and 3.1 blocks per game, earning first-team All-Big 12 and Freshman of the Year recognition.
 She set the conference record by winning the Big 12 Freshman of the Week award 12 times.
 On January 31, 2021, Lee posted a sophomore season-high 37 points and 18 rebounds in an 80–70 loss to Oklahoma, scoring the most points by a Kansas State player during a Big 12 game.
 She averaged 19.1 points, 8.7 rebounds and two blocks per game as a sophomore and was named first-team All-Big 12 for a second time.

 In her junior season debut on November 9, 2021, Lee broke the program single-game scoring record with 43 points, nine rebounds, four blocks and three steals in a 103–40 victory over Central Arkansas.
 On December 11, Lee posted 38 points, 14 rebounds and six blocks in a 79–73 win against South Dakota State.
-On January 11, 2021, she had 38 points and 11 rebounds in a 73–70 loss to Iowa State.
+On January 11, 2022, she had 38 points and 11 rebounds in a 73–70 loss to Iowa State.
 On January 23, Lee set the NCAA Division I women's single-game scoring record with 61 points in a 94–65 win over Oklahoma.
 During the game, she also had 12 rebounds and three blocks.
 As a junior, Lee averaged 22 points, 10.3 rebounds and 2.9 blocks per game.
 She earned her third consecutive first-team All-Big 12 selection and was named a second-team All-American by the Associated Press and the United States Basketball Writers Association.
-Lee opted to return to Kansas State for her senior season instead of entering the 2022 WNBA draft.
+Lee opted to return to Kansas State instead of entering the 2022 WNBA draft but was sidelined for the season after undergoing knee surgery.